rafalp/Misago-Docs/docs/settings/Database.md

 This mechanism doesn't delete user posts, polls or attachments, but attempts to anonymize any data about user left behind after user is deleted.

+## anonymous_username

+Anonymous name used to replace deleted user's name in places that are keeping it.
+Defaults to "Removed".

 ## attachment_403_image

 Custom image served by the attachments proxy when user has no permission to see the attachment.